alexelash/personal-website/_projects/temperate.md

   - type: 'default'
     layout: 'text-only'
     desc: |
       The product has won additional grants and partnerships since its launch.
 It is one of the projects I’m most proud of having had the chance to work on at Azavea.
-Check out the final product by creating a [free account.](https://temperate.io/)
+Check out the final product by creating a [free account.](https://temperate.io/) You can also learn more about the process of designing the product in [the 1st part of a 2-part blog post](https://www.azavea.com/blog/2018/12/07/problem-solving-by-asking-questions/) I wrote for Azavea.

+      Or, check out [the Branding case study](/projects/temperate-branding/) for this project.
 ---